vianey78/getdata_course_project/README.md

 I created a script called run_analysis.R which will merge the test and training sets together.
 Prerequisites for this script:

-1. the UCI HAR Dataset must be extracted and..
+1. the UCI HAR Dataset must be extracted from a ZIP file.
-2. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset"
+2. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset" in your working directory.

 After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.